threefoldfoundation/www_threefold_io/content/page/careers/job/grid_operations_manager.md

 - Understand and follow Pareto 20/80 rule
 - Be a good teacher
 - Understand what it means to be a team lead
-- Be at least level 'wolf' in the skill levels we use

 <br/>

 ## What we offer

-- Flexible hours working remotely for our company based in Dubai
+- Flexible hours working remotely for our company based in Belgium
 - A competitive wage
 - Great team spirit
 - Yearly team trips abroad